Guided Bone & Tissue Regeneration

 As periodontal disease progresses, pockets of degenerated bone develop in the jaw.
 These pockets can promote the growth of bacteria and the spread of infection.
 To address these pockets, Dr. Mandel may recommend tissue regeneration.
 During this surgical procedure, the pockets are cleaned thoroughly, and a membrane is installed between the soft tissue and the pocket in the bone.
 Most of these membranes are bio-absorbable and are dissolved naturally by the body.
 The membrane covers the pocket so that fast-growing soft tissue is blocked, and slower-growing bone can begin to grow, or “regenerate” itself.
 The growth factors we offer are chosen because of the extensive research and evidence available.

 - Platelet-rich plasma (Abbreviation: PRP) is blood plasma that has been enriched with platelets.
 As a concentrated source of autologous platelets, PRP contains (and releases through degranulation) several different growth factors and other cytokines that stimulate healing of bone and soft tissue.

 - Emdogain enamel matrix derivative (EMD)

 - GEM 21 Growth-factor Enhanced Matrix

 The effectiveness of the procedure generally depends on the patient’s willingness to follow a strict postoperative diet and careful oral care.
-Drs.
-Keiser, Mandel or Joseph will help you determine if bone regeneration surgery is right for you.
+Dr. Mandel will help you determine if bone regeneration surgery is right for you.